Ukraine: the irony of leaving fertile fields and millions hungry

 Many of the people who once farmed the fecund land now either fight, or have fled.
 Farmers, drivers, shopkeepers, business people have now become soldiers or refugees.
 Forgotten are the rhythms of the farming year, now refugees just put one foot in front of the other and count the seconds and minutes until they are safe from the conflict.

-At the Polish/Ukrainian border, I watched as stream of refugees – mostly women and children and some elderly men - walked the last meters, helpful border guards checking their passports, guiding them to a waystation with food, beverages and a waiting bus that to take them to a central reception centre in Poland.
+At the Polish/Ukrainian border, I watched as stream of refugees – mostly women and children and some elderly men - walked the last meters, helpful border guards checking their passports, guiding them to a waystation with food, beverages and a waiting bus to take them to a central reception centre in Poland.
 From there they faced another journey, or they waited, hoping to connect with other friends and family.

 A double blow